Market Segmentation Trees: Methodology

-The proof of the theorem is given in Appendix \ref{sec:proofthm2}.
-Theorem \ref{thm:bound2} implies that the the computational complexity of the training procedure is equivalent to fitting $O\big(\max\{D/Q,1\}m\big)$ response models to the training data.
-As discussed previously, we may diminish or even nullify the effect of tree depth on model complexity by setting $Q \approx D$, which is often feasible in practice due to the large number of cores available on high-performance computing clusters.
+Here we use the notion of runtime, which is equivalent to the time until all the $Q$ processors finish working \citep{jeje1992introduction}.
+Intuitively, Theorem \ref{thm:bound2} upper bounds the total computational cost by the maximum runtime on an individual processor times the number of processors. } The proof is given in Appendix \ref{sec:proofthm2}.
+Theorem \ref{thm:bound2} implies that the runtime of the training procedure is equivalent to fitting $O\big(\max\{D/Q,1\}\cdot m\big)$ response models to the training data.
+As discussed previously, we may diminish or even nullify the effect of tree depth on model complexity by setting $Q \approx D$, which is often feasible in practice.